If you’ve tried recipes like my No-Knead Artisan-Style Sourdough Bread, then you may have stumbled across the float test.

 What Is the Float Test?

 As sourdough starter matures, it releases small carbon dioxide bubbles.
-These bubbles often become trapped within the gluten network of the flour and water mixture, giving the starter a lighter, fluffier consistency.
+These bubbles often become trapped within the gluten network of the flour and water mixture.
 The longer your starter rises, the more gas becomes trapped in the mixture.

 The float test is a technique to see whether the starter has trapped enough gas to adequately lift your bread dough.